Nesquiko/swimlogs/README.md

 ## To fix

+1. Migrate getting data from .vugu files to state package
-1. Add unique constraint to session, [like this](https://stackoverflow.com/a/14221810)
+2. Add unique constraint to session, [like this](https://stackoverflow.com/a/14221810)
-1. Change CORS! main.go
+3. Change CORS! main.go

 ## TODO